 After this I’ll usually have Caroline read to me.
 We snuggle on the couch and she reads to me.
 Sometimes she’ll do all the reading and sometimes we take turns reading pages (if she’s less than thrilled about reading that day).
 Sometimes she wants to hold the book and do it all.
 Other times she’s so wiggly I hold the book and she reads.
 I do whatever works and makes it an enjoyable time together.

 I also read to Caroline.
 Usually we’re working through a chapter book or we might read a book on a topic we’re studying.
 Sometimes I just let her pick a book or two out of the library basket.
 Whatever we’re in the mood for and seems appropriate at the moment.
 We’ve been known to read one short picture book and be done and other times we read several chapters.

 Next we might write in her journal.
 She has a journal book with drawing space on top and primary lines on the bottom.
 She dictates her journal to me, reads it to me, and then illustrates.

 After that is something like science.
-Right now we are reading books and doing a lapbook I created about Polar Creatures (which I will post for sale soon!).
+Right now we are reading books and doing a lapbook I created about Polar Creatures.
 I have her read to me from one of the books and then we do a couple of the lapbook activities.

 That is pretty much all we do in one day.
 It might take us ninety minutes.
 The rest of the day she is learning through play, using the Kindle Fire, using the computer, watching a DVD, playing with a babysitter, doing crafts, playing outside, playing games, doing Legos, going to the library, etc.